Updated: Jun 17

-The first thing to consider is the fabric, the type of thread the canvas would be made of, there are three main types of fabrics to choose from:
+Preparing a professional canvas enables the artist to control the dimension and the quality of the artwork.
+The first thing to consider is the fabric, the type of thread the canvas would be made of, it could be Linen, cotton, or synthetic fabric.

-After choosing your canvas fabric prepare your scissors, Tape measure, T square ruler and pencil, draw your dimensions on the fabric with an angel to make sure it is right-angled, start cutting your fabric.
+After choosing your canvas fabric, prepare scissors, Tape measure, T square ruler, and a pencil, draw then cut your dimensions on the fabric right-angled.

-Now you need to stretch the canvas fabric on a wooden support, using a stabler stretch your piece of linen fabric on a wooden support with the chosen dimensions.
+Stretch the canvas fabric on a wooden frame, using a stabler stretch your piece of linen fabric on a wooden frame.

-after stretching the fabric on the wooden support, the next step,
+"After stretching the fabric on the wooden support apply Gesso."

 polyvinyl acetate (PVAc), a synthetic resin.
 In its most important application, polyvinyl acetate serves as the film-forming ingredient in water-based (latex) paints; it also is used in adhesives.